What is e?

 This is an extremely useful property because there are many situations where the rate of change of a system is proportional to the value.
 Examples include radioactive decay, and population growth.

-You might wonder why the exponential function has this property, and in particular why it only happens when we choose this strange number e as the base.
+You might wonder why the exponential function has this property, and in particular, why it only happens when we choose this strange number e as the base.

-For more information see Derivative of the exponential function
+For more information, see Derivative of the exponential function.

-Maclaurin expansion of e to the power x
+Maclaurin expansion of the exponential function

 Next, we have this formula for calculating the exponential function as an infinite series: